 6. Negitoro

-Negitoro is basically a minced raw tuna (made with offcuts) and you can easily make it by mashing sashimi grade tuna or simply buy it already made from your local Japanese food store.
+Negitoro is basically minced raw tuna (made with offcuts), and you can easily make it by mashing sashimi-grade tuna or simply buying it already made from your local Japanese food store.

 - Negitoro (minced tuna sashimi)